Local Limits of Small World Networks: Preliminaries

 Next, we will establish that the limit of the Kleinberg model is locally finite.
 To prove this, we need to ensure that the number of incoming edges originating from infinitely many nodes is controlled.
-The following lemma provides the necessary bound to achieve this.